 Health Care in America

 The following article was originally published in early 1994.
-At the time that he wrote this article, Mike Winther was the Executive Director of the Society for Handicapped, a Modesto, California-based charity.
+At the time that he wrote this article, Mike Winther was the Executive Director of the Society for Handicapped, a California based charity.
 Although this article was written over a decade ago, we feel that it is still timely and relevant to the health care crisis that is once again front-page news in America.
-We hope this re-publishing will be of educational benefit to our current readership.
+We hope that this re-publishing will be of educational benefit to out current readership.

-In this series of articles, we will attempt to go past the political game-playing and look at the real causes and solutions of our health care woes.
+In this article, we will attempt to go past the political game-playing and look at the real causes and solutions of our health care woes.
 We will also look at the experiences of other industrialized nations that have tried systems very similar to what is being proposed in America.

 A good physician never prescribes medicine without first giving the patient a complete examination.
 The doctor knows that selecting the right medication depends on properly diagnosing the patient’s condition.
 An incorrect diagnosis could result in the wrong drug being administered.
 The wrong medicine will certainly not promote the patient’s health, and it may even prove fatal.